vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 !!!
 Attention
     <p style="font-size:14px;">
-      Please insure you are **using the AWS WAF Classic** console experience for this workshop.
+      Please ensure you are **using the AWS WAF Classic** console experience for this workshop.
     </p>

 ## Identify the WAF ACL for your Site